SHEET METAL WORKERS’ L.U. #17

 Our apprenticeship program is jointly sponsored by Sheet Metal Workers’ Local 17 and Sheet Metal & Air Conditioning Association of Boston.

 As an employee and union member the program affords excellent medical, dental and optical coverage as well as annuity and pension plans.

 The term of apprenticeship is five years consisting of 2,000 hours of on-the-job training per year with 200 hours of classroom instruction, which the apprentices attend school 40 hours/week for five weeks throughout the school year, starting in September.
 Classes are held Monday thru Friday from 6:30 A.M. – 3:00 P.M.

-All applications must be filled out in person at the Sheet Metal Workers’ Training Center.
+All applications must be filled out online https://formfaca.de/sm/WeaKCKC3C

-- Contact your High School and ask that a copy of your High School transcripts and confirmation of your graduation be forwarded to the above address.
-If you have a G.E.D, an official copy with scores is required.
+- A copy of your High School transcripts and confirmation of your graduation or G.E.D, an official copy with scores is required.

-It is your responsibility to contact this office for any address changes.
+It is your responsibility to contact this office for any address or phone number changes.